 Following the prayer, we recite the Pledge of Allegiance, which recognizes our gratitude to our country under God, and its protection of the many freedoms we enjoy.
 Students who are not Americans are welcome to remain quiet during this time.

-For our Protocol section, the leader says the first word or two from a phrase and the students respond with the remaining words.
+For our Callouts section, the leader says the first word or two from a phrase and the students respond with the remaining words.
 Examples include:

 Speak… respectfully, graciously, and clearly.